 It was a restless night of broken sleep and gravel rash, but I managed to get a few hours.
 I awoke the next morning, face-down on the ground, with gravel indentations all over my body and a thick layer of mud from where my sweat had mixed with the dirt.
 Matt, opting to avoid me altogether and sleep inside hell’s inferno, emerged dehydrated and distraught.

-Note: the images used in the blog post are stock images from RGB Stock.
+Note: the images used in the blog post are stock images.
 They are not photos of that trip because there are no photos of that trip because I was too angry, being cooked alive in Satan’s oven, to take any.

 Useful travel resources for your next adventure!